chanzuckerberg/cellxgene-census/README.md

 The Cell Census requires a Linux or MacOS system with:

 - Python 3.7 to Python 3.10.
-Or R ????
+Or R, supported versions TBD.
-- Recommended: >16 GB of memory
+- Recommended: >16 GB of memory.
-- Recommended: >5 Mbps internet connection
+- Recommended: >5 Mbps internet connection.

 ### Documentation